contiv/vpp/docs/SINGLE_NIC_SETUP.md

 ```
 docker ps -q -f name=contiv-stn
 ```
-No containers should be listed
+No containers should be listed.

+[1]: ../k8s/contiv-vpp.yaml